McClatchy: History

+On July 11, 2023, McClatchy laid off the editorial cartoonists of three of its newspapers, Kevin Siers at The Charlotte Observer, Jack Ohman at The Sacramento Bee, and Joel Pett at the Lexington Herald-Leader.

+In November 2023, McClatchy sold its Charlotte printing plant to North State Media for $4.65 million.
+The sale was publicly announced in August.
+The plant was developed by The Wall Street Journal in 1982 and sold to the Charlotte Observer's parent company in 2013.
+Following the sale, the plant's 30-member staff stayed on at the newly established Charlotte Publishing Company.

+In December 2024, McClatchy merged with A360media.
+In May 2025, the company announced the magazines Closer, First for Women, In Touch and Life & Style will cease.

 Company infrastructure

 As of 2015, McClatchy had approximately 5,600 full and part-time employees.
 The company has two classes of stock, allowing the founding McClatchy family to retain control.
 In the Knight Ridder purchase, for example, McClatchy shareholders did not need to act in approving the purchase because the family had already voted their shares in favor.

 Editor & Publisher reported in October 2006 that McClatchy's revenue ending August 2006 was down over one percent from August 2005.
 Between the announced purchase of Knight Ridder in March 2006 and late 2009, the stock value of McClatchy (MNI) declined significantly.
 On December 18, 2008, McClatchy common stock fell below $1 per share.
 The market capitalization of the company fell below $100 million, down over 98% since the purchase of Knight Ridder in early 2006.
 In 2010–2011, the stock had recovered off of its low, but was still down over 90% from the peak.

 In 2016, McClatchy approved a 1 for 10 reverse stock split that boosted the price of its shares to over $11.

 McClatchy has an Internet subsidiary, McClatchy Interactive (formerly known as Nando Media), which provides business support and material for Internet media (part of the News & Observer purchase).

-Other operations include Newsprint Ventures Inc., a consortium that operates the Ponderay newsprint mill near Spokane, Washington.
+McClatchy was part of a consortium of five U.S. newspaper companies that, along with a Canadian forest products company, jointly owned the Ponderay Newsprint Mill near Spokane, Washington.
+The plant opened in 1989 and closed in 2020.
+A year later it sold for $18.1 million to a California-based venture capital company.

 McClatchy also inherited a partnership with the Tribune Company in the news service Knight Ridder-Tribune Information Services, now McClatchy-Tribune Information Services (MCT), when it acquired Knight Ridder.
 In 2014, Tribune bought out McClatchy's share of the company and its headquarters moved to Chicago.